koenieee/cbr2PDF-Converter/README.md

 2. Implement new features.

 #Project Link
-The offical page of this project is can be found here: https://sourceforge.net/p/cbrtopdf/
+The offical page of this project can be found here: https://sourceforge.net/p/cbrtopdf/